upskyy/upskyy/README.md

 # Welcome, my friends :smile:

-My name is **Sangchun Ha**, and I am an upcoming graduate at the Kwangwoon University.
+My name is **Sangchun Ha**, and I am currently working at [ReturnZero](https://www.rtzr.ai/).

+I am an upcoming graduate at the Kwangwoon University.
 My major is in Electronic and Communication Engineering and minor in Data Science.
 Also, I am specially interested in automatic speech recognition and natural language processing.